deem-data/sempipes/experiments/hibug/README.md

-Download and unpack the images for the celeba datasets into the folder `experiments/hibug/img_align_celeba`
+Download and unpack the images for the celeba dataset into the folder `experiments/hibug/img_align_celeba`

 https://www.kaggle.com/datasets/jessicali9530/celeba-dataset?select=img_align_celeba